Easy Lemon Bars Recipe

 This post may contain affiliate links.
 Please see our disclosure policy.

-This lemon bars recipe has been made in my family for over 30 years, and baked hundreds of times!
+This easy lemon bars recipe has been made in my family for over 30 years, and baked hundreds of times!
 They have a rich, tangy lemon filling and an easy three-ingredient buttery shortbread crust.
 It’s the only lemon bar recipe I make for parties, and anytime I need a bright, nostalgic treat!

 Lemon bars with shortbread crust sprinkled with powdered sugar with edible flowers in the foreground.